-Step Command Purpose 1 show version Lists the system software release version and the current hardware configuration.
+Step Command Purpose 1 show version Lists the system software release version, information about optional interface cards mounted in slots and other information that is the currently running system software.
 If you have just completed a download of new system software from the tftp server, you must execute the reload command in order to be running with the new system software.
 This applies equally to driver software.